China clarifies steps to get yuan cross-border business moving in Shanghai pilot

 The move enables greater visibility, control and flexibility in managing a group's onshore and offshore renminbi-denominated cash flows.

-Following the notice, Standard Chartered Bank announced on Thursday that it had approved the first such transaction for Baoxin Auto Group, an automobile sales and service group focused on high-end automobile brands.
+Following the notice, Standard Chartered Bank (2888.HK) announced on Thursday that it had approved the first such transaction for Baoxin Auto Group (1293.HK), an automobile sales and service group focused on high-end automobile brands.

 Fund transfers from Baoxin Group's participating subsidiaries into the cash pools inside and outside the free trade zone can be initiated through its free trade zone office without quotas or central bank approval.

-A batch of banks including Deutsche Bank DBKGn.DE, Citibank, DBS, Hang Seng Bank, HSBC and Bank of East Asia have received approvals to start operations in the pilot zone.
+A batch of banks including Deutsche Bank DBKGn.DE, Citibank, DBS (DBSM.SI), Hang Seng Bank (0011.HK), HSBC (0005.HK) and Bank of East Asia (0023.HK) have received approvals to start operations in the pilot zone.

 The circular also said China Foreign Exchange Trading System & National Interbank Funding Center (CFETS), will provide service of financial asset transactions denominated in the Chinese currency to investors in the pilot zone and offshore markets.
 The CFETS is an arm of the PBOC, whose core functions include providing trading and benchmark facilities.